GenBank: Growth

-Incomplete identifications

-Public databases which may be searched using the National Center for Biotechnology Information Basic Local Alignment Search Tool (NCBI BLAST), lack peer-reviewed sequences of type strains and sequences of non-type strains.
-On the other hand, while commercial databases potentially contain high-quality filtered sequence data, there are a limited number of reference sequences.

-A paper released in the Journal of Clinical Microbiology evaluated the 16S rRNA gene sequencing results analyzed with GenBank in conjunction with other freely available, quality-controlled, web-based public databases, such as the EzTaxon-e and the BIBI databases.
-The results showed that analyses performed using GenBank combined with EzTaxon-e (kappa = 0.79) were more discriminative than using GenBank (kappa = 0.66) or other databases alone.
+Limitations

+An analysis of Genbank and other services for the molecular identification of clinical blood culture isolates using 16S rRNA sequences showed that such analyses were more discriminative when GenBank was combined with other services such as EzTaxon-e and the BIBI databases.

-GenBank, being a public database, may contain sequences wrongly assigned to a particular species, because the initial identification of the organism was wrong.
-A recent article published in Genome showed that 75% of mitochondrial Cytochrome c oxidase subunit I sequences were wrongly assigned to the fish Nemipterus mesoprion resulting from continued usage of sequences of initially misidentified individuals.
+GenBank may contain sequences wrongly assigned to a particular species, because the initial identification of the organism was wrong.
+A recent study showed that 75% of mitochondrial Cytochrome c oxidase subunit I sequences were wrongly assigned to the fish Nemipterus mesoprion resulting from continued usage of sequences of initially misidentified individuals.
 The authors provide recommendations how to avoid further distribution of publicly available sequences with incorrect scientific names.

 Numerous published manuscripts have identified erroneous sequences on GenBank.
 These are not only incorrect species assignments (which can have different causes) but also include chimeras and accession records with sequencing errors.
 A recent manuscript on the quality of all Cytochrome b records of birds further showed that 45% of the identified erroneous records lack a voucher specimen that prevents a reassessment of the species identification.

+Another problem is that sequence records are often submitted as anonymous sequences without species names (e.g. as "Pelomedusa sp.
+A CK-2014" because the species are either unknown or withheld for publication purposes.
+However, even after the species have been identified or published, these sequence records are not updated and thus may cause ongoing confusion.